pedropiloto/node-solid-server/ldp-microservice/docs/how-to-delete-your-account.md

 # How to delete your account

-If you wish you delete your account at a multi-user pod provider that runs the node-solid-server software (like currently https://solid.community and https://inrupt.net), you can do that as follows:
+If you wish you delete your account at a multi-user pod provider that runs the node-ldp-web-server software (like currently https://ldp-web.community and https://inrupt.net), you can do that as follows:

 ### Browse to your pod
 Step 1 is to go to your pod with your web browser.
-In this example, the pod provider is https://solid.community and the username is 'demo-account-deletion'.
-So in that case you would go to https://demo-account-deletion.solid.community/.
+In this example, the pod provider is https://ldp-web.community and the username is 'demo-account-deletion'.
+So in that case you would go to https://demo-account-deletion.ldp-web.community/.

-Make sure you include your username as a subdomain there, so not just https://solid.community/ which would be the pod provider's main page, not your account / pod.
+Make sure you include your username as a subdomain there, so not just https://ldp-web.community/ which would be the pod provider's main page, not your account / pod.
 Fill in your own identity provider URL and insert your own username in there, just after the 'https://' part of the URL.